Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- In six matchups against the Texans, Tannehill averaged 230.3 passing yards per game, 1.2 yards below his over/under for Sunday.
+- In six matchups against the Texans, Tannehill averaged 230.3 passing yards per game, 1.2 yards less than his over/under in Sunday's game.

-- Tannehill threw a touchdown pass five times and multiple TDS three times over three of those games against the Texans.

 - Note: Tannehill's stats vs. Texans date back to 2016.

-- The Texans have the NFL's 20th-ranked pass defense this season, surrendering 253.4 yards per game through the air.
+- The 253.4 passing yards the Texans give up per game makes them the NFL's 20th-ranked pass defense this season.

 - The Texans have conceded 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.